Advertisement

 When equipment is installed, AHJs often, but not always, rely on the certification (listing) mark as a basis for approval.
 However, AHJs can approve any installation, and they often use many more criteria to determine compliance and issue approvals.
 When fulfilling approving duties, the inspector in the field must carefully consider NEC requirements and the suitability of certified (listed) products.

-Usage is one of the most important factors in certified equipment installation and approval.
-How a product is installed and used is key to determining eligibility for AHJ approval.
-Section 110.3(B) has longstanding clear language that indicates listed or labeled equipment must be installed in accordance with any instructions.
+Section 110.3(B) has longstanding clear language that indicates listed or labeled equipment must be installed in accordance with any instructions, ensuring Code compliance and suitability for approval.
 Sometimes, an equipment label provides the instructions, and the equipment often includes separate instructions.
 Following installation instructions is vital when seeking approval.
 While a product may bear a certification mark, its suitability for a particular application may be in question.
-The importance of field inspections to verify Code compliance must not be underestimated.

 For compliance, the electrical safety system in North America relies heavily on installation codes, product safety standards and inspection.
 Qualified electrical contractors and workers are an equally important component in the safety system.